dsiganos/nano-workspace/README.md

 It can be used to bootstrap a virgin node quickly without going through the extremely slow bootstrap process that takes days to complete usually.

 NOTE: this step is totally insecure and shoudl only be used by people who do not deal with real coins or only risk small amounts of Nano.

+## make force_ledger

+Force copy the downloaded ledger into the data folder (this will overwrite the exisitng ledger in the data folder).

 ## make run_node
 Run the nano node program with mostly default arguments.
 Use the folder 'data' to store the ledger data.